D7Torres/epic-react-notes/testing-react-apps.md

 get elements in this sandbox.
 Even better, there's a Chrome extension.

 Use RTL's `userEvent` instead of `fireEvent` to do what the user would do.
-For example, if the user click, a lot of events will happen: mouseOver, mouseDown, mouseUp, click, ... `userEvent` takes care to replicate all this when you do `await userEvent.click()`.
-It returns promises so remember to use `await`.
+For example, if the user clicks, a lot of events will happen: mouseOver, mouseDown, mouseUp, click, ... `userEvent` takes care to replicate all this when you do `await userEvent.click()`.
+All these utils return promises so remember to use `await`.

 ## form testing